 This scenario has seen the birth of an unofficial but major bank.
 Which bank?

 Mark wants to get into the Sydney property market but needs help.
 Enter good old Mum & Dad.
 Graham & Sally want their son Mark to have the Australian dream of owning his home.
 They can see it would be virtually impossible for Mark to save a deposit and then pay off such a huge mortgage on his own.
 They see how much stress this is adding to his life.

 They decide to give Mark a leg up by agreeing to guarantee his housing loan.
-Like many parents, Graham and Sally, are unaware of the real risk this is placing on their hard earned investments and family home.
-They are unaware how the decision to be a parent guarantor could end up back firing and in the case of a default, the whole family being worse off.
+Like many parents, Graham and Sally, are unaware of the real risk this is placing on their hard-earned investments and family home.
+They are unaware how the decision to be a parent guarantor could end up backfiring and in the case of a default, the whole family is worse off.

 Best case scenario Vs. Financial Distress

 If the price of housing continues to rise, interest rates remain at an all-time low and Mark retains his employment and stays healthy, Graham and Sally should be ok.